ui/stamps-api-docs/source/customer_api.rst

 level         Yes         A level numerical value upgrade_only  No          A boolean value, default to false.
 If set to true, ``level`` must be higher than user's current level end_date      No          If set, ``level`` will only be set until the specified date.
-Must not be earlier than today. store         No          Integer representing store ID where customer is registered
+Must not be earlier than today. store         No          Integer representing store ID where customer's level is overridden
 ============= =========== =========================

 Example of API call request using cURL: